The Shoulder – Anatomy, How It Works, Why It Hurts!

 It takes many years of training and experience for a Physiotherapist to be able to accurately assess and diagnose where the cause of your pain is coming from.

 First, we need to understand how it moves.

 Similar to a waltz, the shoulder has a dance partner – the shoulder blade.

 They move together following what we call a scapulohumeral rhythm (scapular being the shoulder blade, humeral being the shoulder joint).

-The “classic” rhythm is a 2:1 ration, meaning that for every 120 degrees the shoulder joint moves, the shoulder blade will rotated 60 degrees upwards with it.
+The “classic” rhythm is a 2:1 ratio, meaning that for every 120 degrees the shoulder joint moves, the shoulder blade will rotate 60 degrees upwards with it.

-However the ratio changes dependent on where the shoulder joint is.
+However, the ratio changes depending on where the shoulder joint is.